The VW Golf Estate’s ride quality is excellent, and the suspension soaks up bumps in the road with ease.

 Models with 125hp and upwards get a sophisticated rear suspension system that deals with the UK’s bumpy roads more successfully than the basic setup and also makes the Golf feel more surefooted in corners.

-Despite some added weight, the Golf Estate is identical to drive to the hatchback.
+Despite some added weight, the Volkswagen Golf Estate is identical to drive to the hatchback.
 You can opt for ACC (Adaptive Chassis Control), which lets you set the firmness of the suspension settings – our advice, unless you’re going to drive flat-out everywhere, is not to bother, especially because it’s an £800 option.

-It’s definitely not the most fun to drive among its rivals, however the Golf Estate does a really good job at everything else.
+It’s definitely not the most fun to drive among its rivals, however the Volkswagen Golf Estate does a really good job at everything else.
 Out on the motorway, it’s hushed and only if you turn off the radio you can hear a faint wind whistle coming from the side mirrors.
 Whereas in town, the light steering makes short work of low-speed manoeuvres.